-The evac\disk\list attrinute specifies a list of disks (disk11 through disk14) to which subdisks can be evacuated to disks if required.
+The evac_disk_list attribute specifies a list of disks (disk11 through disk14) to which subdisks can be evacuated to disks by setting the evac_subdisks_ok option to yes.

 Before you use the vxcdsconvert command, make sure you understand its options, attributes, and keywords.